express-in-code-game/excode-design/zz-materials/docs/design/design.md

   - either launch the app with config file argument
   - or select config after load from directory
   - or use db for that and kind of "login" into that player's profile via db
-- random ports and mDNS: use libp2p's random ports feature so that app instances can find each other naturally</s>
+- random ports and mDNS: use libp2p's random ports feature so that app instances can find each other naturally

 ## ~~use browser gui instead of javafx: one app with gui in browser on localhost:port~~

 <img height="512px" src="./svg/2020-11-15-one-app-one-jvm.svg"></img>

-- <s>javafx brings unnecessary complexity to ui, which is needed to be web page anyway
+- javafx brings unnecessary complexity to ui, which is needed to be web page anyway
 - http server and GUI on port brings simplicity to development: can have a docker-compose with peer0 peer1 peer2 ... services, each having volume to .peer1 .peer2 .peer3
 - a seprate GUI dev container will be used for building ui, but files will be output directly into jvm /resources folder
 - http-server will run right on jvm and simply serve static files
 - each peer container will expose one port for gui (and for REPL during develpment)
 - jvm-app running inside container **can be easily run as uberjar on any system**
-- it's a single app that has a renderer in browser on localhost:port</s>
+- it's a single app that has a renderer in browser on localhost:port

 ## ~~libp2p as embedded nodejs process into jvm~~

 <img height="512px" src="./svg/2020-11-16-one-app-one-jvm.svg"></img>

-- <s>js libp2p is actively developed and used
+- js libp2p is actively developed and used
 - instead of running libp2p-jvm, which is yet unclear, better to run a nodejs process inside jvm that does libp2p peer logic
-- there should be simple interprocess communication, so that we can start/stop the node process, or ask/send data from jvm/repl</s>
+- there should be simple interprocess communication, so that we can start/stop the node process, or ask/send data from jvm/repl

 - wrong, wrong: cannot have an uberjar and a nodejs app running in it, unless it's graalvm